 Estate Planning with Legacy Assurance Plan

 It’s important to understand that the term Estate Planning is universal in its meaning.
 It literally has various meanings to different people based on unique circumstances or experiences.
-Nonetheless, at its most basic, estate planning involves the process of planning for one’s incapacity and/or eventual death.
-But don’t be fooled, estate planning involves much more than just having a will.
+Nonetheless, at its most basic, planning involves the process of planning for one’s incapacity and/or eventual death.
+But don’t be fooled, planning involves much more than just having a will.
 A will is simply not enough to protect you from the legal processes of probate, guardianship and Medicaid qualification.

-Today there are a multitude of legal instruments and tools that can be used for estate planning: wills, living wills, powers of attorney, trusts, deeds and beneficiary designations, to name a few.
+Today there are a multitude of legal instruments and tools that can be used for planning: wills, living wills, powers of attorney, trusts, deeds and beneficiary designations, to name a few.
 When you create a plan with Legacy Assurance Plan, you get to decide the best way to carry out your legacy.

 Last Will & Testament

 Nationwide, approximately 60-70% of Americans have no estate plan.
 No last will and testament, no trust, no legal documents whatsoever.
 If you are one of the 30-40% that have an estate plan, chances are you have only a simple Last Will and Testament.
 You probably also think that’s sufficient for your situation.
 However, is it?